hukl/hostmux/README.md

      specified host and connect to it.

-     You can then use the synchronize-panes feature of tmux to multiplex/broadcast commands to all split panes / servers
+     You can then use the synchronize-panes feature of tmux to multiplex/broadcast commands to all split panes / servers (see -S).

      Its arguments are as follows:

      -s      Specify a name for the tmux session.
-It defaults to `hostmux' which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions
+It defaults to 'hostmux' which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions

-     -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc. It defaults to `even-vertical'
+     -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc. It defaults to 'even-vertical'

-     -x      Close the pane and/or session automatically when the ssh session session closes successfully
+     -x      Close the pane and/or session automatically when the ssh session exits successfully

+     -p      Identify panes by setting the prompt PS1 to include the host name

+     -S      Synchronize panes, i.e. type commands simultaneously in all panes

      -h      Display usage information